GSA/CorpIT-CloudSandbox/frontend/README.md

 # HelloEARS app

-Demonstration app using the sample Acces Request API on cloud.gov.
+Demonstration app using the sample Access Request API on cloud.gov.

 ## Testing the Web App